skypjack/entt/docs/md/entity.md

 # The Registry, the Entity and the Component

 A registry stores and manages entities (or better, identifiers) and pools.<br/>
-The class template `basic_registry` lets users decide what's the preferred type to represent an entity.
-Because `std::uint32_t` is large enough for almost all the cases, there also exists the enum class `entt::entity` that _wraps_ it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.
+The class template `basic_registry` lets users decide what the preferred type to represent an entity is.
+Because `std::uint32_t` is large enough for almost any case, there also exists the enum class `entt::entity` that _wraps_ it and the alias `entt::registry` for `entt::basic_registry<entt::entity>`.

 Entities are represented by _entity identifiers_.
 An entity identifier contains information about the entity itself and its version.<br/>